HMC ships Goose Bay et Moncton back from West Africa

 Two Royal Canadian Navy ships returned to their homeport of Halifax on April 15 after a four-month deployment to West Africa on Operation Projection in support of security and stability in the region.

-Since departing Canada on January 19, HMC Ships Goose Bay and Moncton completed a number of successful port and community visits, as well as strategic engagements with allies and regional partners to exchange knowledge and expertise and strengthen relationships in maritime security.
+Since departing Canada on January 19, HMC Ships Goose Bay et Moncton completed a number of successful port and community visits, as well as strategic engagements with allies and regional partners to exchange knowledge and expertise and strengthen relationships in maritime security.

 Led by U.S. Naval Forces Africa, the ships, along with a detachment from the Canadian Armed Forces Naval Tactical Operations Group and a Maritime Operations Centre mentorship team, also participated in Exercise Obangame Express 2022 from March 12 to 17 in the Gulf of Guinea region.